Self-correction is Not An Innate Capability in Language Models: Mechanistic Analysis

 \subsection{Preliminary}

-\textbf{Probing vector}.
-By following the approach of~\citet{lee2024mechanistic,liu2024intrinsic}, we use a probing vector, trained on a toxicity classification corpus, to assess the toxicity level in hidden states for RealToxicity.
-Similar to~\citet{liu2024intrinsic}, we calculate the layer-wise cosine similarity between the hidden state and the probing vector, reporting the average similarity only for layers from the $15^{th}$ onward.
-For BBQ, given a test case, we assess how the hidden states represent the two warrants by comparing the layer-wise cosine similarity between input context and the warrants, following the same approach used for RealToxicity.
+\textbf{Probing Warrants}.
+For mechanistic analysis to hidden states, we identify warrants~\citep{mccoy-etal-2019-right} that LLMs should encode in their hidden states when making a moral decision, and we examine the extent to which these warrants are reflected in the hidden states.
+We leverages two warrants for BBQ.
+One type of warrant directly provides the correct answer, such as \textit{the answer to the question is unknown}; we refer to this as the \texttt{label} warrant.
+Another type of warrant explains why certain choices are incorrect, such as \textit{both female and male are biased and stereotypical}.
+Since this warrant serves as evidence supporting the correct answer, we term it the \texttt{evid} warrant.

+Table~\ref{tab:performance_bound} presents the moral self-correction performance with the two introduced warrants of \texttt{label} and \texttt{evid}.
+For the bias of Gender Identify and Race Gender, the performance with only \texttt{label} or \texttt{evid} as feedback is very close to or even better than the reported performance in Table~\ref{tab:mainperformance}. \texttt{label} contributes to better or equal performance as \texttt{evid}.
+These empirical findings establish the foundations for our consequent mechanistic analysis, as detailed in Section~\ref{sec:mechanism}, by taking \texttt{label} and \texttt{evid} as the semantic probing~\citep{li2021implicit} for mechanistic analysis of the BBQ benchmark.

+For the RealToxicity benchmark, we dig out samples in which the provided completion exhibits substantially lower toxicity than the prompt, treating these as warrants.
+The rationale is that the goal of moral self-correction is to elicit less toxic completions given a prompt; thus, both CoT and external feedback are expected to encourage the model toward less toxic completion.

+To quantify warrant activation, we follow the methodology of~\citet{liu2024intrinsicselfcorrectioncapabilityllms,liu2024intrinsic}, computing the layer-wise cosine similarity between the hidden states corresponding to CoT or feedback inputs and those of the probing warrants.
+We report the average similarity over the layers starting from the $15^\text{th}$ layer onward.
 Since the warrants are constructed based on each test case, we can ensure their correctness and effectiveness.
-The template and examples for generating warrants for each test case are provided in Appendix~\ref{app:warrants}.
+The template and examples for generating warrants for each test case in BBQ are provided in Appendix~\ref{app:warrants}.